Make Indian Corn Thanksgiving favors with this step by step tutorial. Stamp the tags with words of Thanksgiving or guests' names for place cards!

 It is November - yay!
 I can hardly wait for Thanksgiving!
 It is one of my favorite holidays though it tends to get overlooked sandwiched between Halloween and Christmas.

-I for one love watching the Macy's Thanksgiving Day parade, splurging on a great breakfast and then heading to the kitchen to cook with my mom and the boys.
-Since we are heading out to my mom's house for dinner this year, I thought it would be fun to bring these Indian Corn Thanksgiving Favors with me.
+I for one love watching the Macy’s Thanksgiving Day parade, splurging on a great breakfast and then heading to the kitchen to cook with my mom and the boys.
+Since we are heading out to my mom’s house for dinner this year, I thought it would be fun to bring these Indian Corn Thanksgiving party favors with me.

 - Pretzel bags